gklyne/monotype_tape_reader/Journal/20220819-MC-journal-reader-mk2.md

 3. Use a 3-spoked design for the tape spools to reduce the amount of plastic used in their manufacture, and also to make them lighter.

-4. Include a small raised edge on the support brackets for the tape spools, to avoid the spool rims rubbing against the brackets and thereby causing drag.
+4. Include a small raised inner hub on the support brackets for the tape spools, to avoid the spool rims rubbing against the brackets and causing additional drag.

 5. Shorten the tape path.
 The original baseplate design could be 3D-printed as a single piece on the Prusa printer.
 The Mk2 design has to be printed as two separate pieces that are held in position by the support brackets for the read head.

 6. Redesign the tape clips to slip on and off the winder spools, and revise the design (maybe with a mating bump and recess?) so that they do not slip around the spool cores.

-\
+The immediate next step will be concentrate on redesigning the tape-path guides (item 1).
+If successful, I judge that this alone should make a big difference to the usability of the tape reader.